 Remember the spiritual axiom regarding emotions.
 Use the break to regroup and then start by validating the facts.

-You need to realize that religious arguments revolve around triggering your fight-or-flight or freeze response.
-Triggering fear and anger keeps you from asking the tough questions that underpin the misuse of argument.
-It teaches believers to attack anything that threatens the belief system And it is why we recommend the use of emotional checks.
+You must realize that religious arguments revolve around triggering your fight-or-flight or freeze response.
+And triggering fear and anger keeps you from asking the tough questions that underpin the misuse of argument.
+It teaches believers to attack anything threatening the belief system, So we recommend using emotional checks.
 Take a break and get your mind off the subject every 15 minutes to maintain your emotional equilibrium.